Bukola-Testimony/-aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 <br>

-### I ran docker-compose up to build both the front-end and backend flask and previewd it on port 3000
+- I ran "docker-compose up" to build both the front-end and backend flask and previewd it on port 3000

-### Below are the screen shots of both the frontend and the backend applications as I ran the docker commands also exposing the  ports.
+- Below are the screen shots of both the frontend and the backend applications as I ran the docker commands also exposing the  ports.

 <br>